wger-project/docs/docs/production/docker.rst

-* manually set a list of your domain names and/or server IPs ``CSRF_TRUSTED_ORIGINS=https://my.domain.example.com,https://118.999.881.119:8008`` If you are unsure what origin to add here, set the debug setting to true, restart and try again, the error message that appears will have the origin prominently displayed.
+* manually set a list of your domain names and/or server IPs ``CSRF_TRUSTED_ORIGINS=https://my.domain.example.com,https://118.999.881.119:8008`` If you are unsure what origin to add here, set set ``DJANGO_DEBUG`` to true, restart the service and the error message will tell you exactly which one django has a problem with.
 Note: the port is important!
-  To know which origins django has a problem with, set set ``DJANGO_DEBUG`` to true and the error message will tell you exactly which origins are problematic.
 * or set the ``X-Forwarded-Proto`` header like in the example and set ``X_FORWARDED_PROTO_HEADER_SET=True``.
 If you do this consult the `documentation <https://docs.djangoproject.com/en/4.1/ref/settings/#secure-proxy-ssl-header>`_